wildlyinaccurate/bbc-news-slack/code-of-conduct.md

 ## Reporting

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact the [admins](#admins) by sending them a direct message.
+If you witness any inappropriate behaviour, or have any other concerns, please contact the [admins](#admins) by sending them a direct message.
 They'll respond as promptly as they can.

 The admins will respect confidentiality requests for the purpose of protecting victims of abuse.
-At our discretion, we may publicly name a person about whom we’ve received harassment complaints, or privately warn third parties about them.
-We will not name harassment victims without their affirmative consent.
+At our discretion, we may publicly name a person about whom we’ve received complaints, or privately warn third parties about them.
+We will not name victims without their affirmative consent.

 ## Consequences

-Participants asked to stop any inappropriate or harassing behaviour must comply immediately.
+Participants asked to stop any inappropriate behaviour must comply immediately.

-If a participant engages in harassing behaviour, the admins may take any action they deem appropriate, including warning the offender and up to and including expulsion from this slack and identifying the participant publicly as someone about whom we've received complaints.
+If a participant engages in inappropriate behaviour, the admins may take any action they deem appropriate, including warning the offender and up to and including expulsion from this slack and identifying the participant publicly as someone about whom we've received complaints.

 ## Message retention